muhanzhang/SEAL/Python/README.md

 Sometimes even extracting 1-hop enclosing subgraphs for some links leads to unaffordable number of nodes in the enclosing subgraphs, especially in Twitter-type networks where a hub node can have millions of followers.
 To deal with this case, append "--max-nodes-per-hop 100" for example to restrict the number of nodes in each hop to be less than 100 using random sampling.
 SEAL still shows excellent performance.

+If you want to use SEAL to output link existence probabilities for unknown links, first type

+    python Main.py --train-name PB_train.txt --test-name PB_val.txt --hop 1 --save-model

+where "PB_val.txt" is asssumed to be the held-out observed links to validating your model, and "--save-model" saves the final model to "data/PB_model.pth".
+Now, assume "PB_test.txt" is the pairs of nodes that you want to output link existence probabilities for (i.e., it may contain both positive and negative links).
+Type:

+    python Main.py --train-name PB_train.txt --test-name PB_test.txt --hop 1 --only-predict

+to load the saved model and output predictions for "PB_test.txt" to "data/PB_test_pred.txt".

 Requirements
 ------------